Anti-Discrimination Laws Protecting LGBTQ+ Students in Schools

-Moreover, almost three-quarters of LGBTQ students have reported verbal harassment due to sexual orientation, while more than half have reported verbal harassment for gender expression.
-Harassment includes cyber-bullying, as well as escalations to physical violence.
+Moreover, almost three-quarters of LGBTQ+ students have reported verbal harassment due to sexual orientation, while more than half have reported verbal harassment for gender expression.
 More than half of affected students do not report violence because they do not believe there will be an effective school response.
 Consequently, often nothing is done to remedy the matter.

 Applicable Federal Laws

 Title IX of the Education Amendments of 1972 is a federal law that prohibits discrimination on the basis of sex in federally funded education programs and activities.
 It applies to public and private elementary schools, secondary schools, school districts, colleges, and universities.
 The Department of Education has stated that it interprets Title IX to cover discrimination based on sexual orientation or gender identity.
 (In 2022, a federal judge in Tennessee blocked the implementation of this interpretation against certain states.
 Proposed rules consolidating the interpretation were pending as of 2023.)
 Religious schools can apply for an exemption.